How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 16

-To add the Kali Linux ISO file to the virtual machine, click on Browse after enabling the Use ISO Image File option in the settings of the CD/DVD device and select and add the ISO image file you downloaded to your computer from this link.
+We must add the Kali Linux ISO file to the virtual machine.
+To do this, enable Use ISO Image File from the settings of the CD/DVD device.

 Adding Kali Linux ISO File to Virtual Machine